 - 1. When did the potential exposure occur (date and time)? - a.
 Were they in prolonged, unprotected and close contact with others?
-The CDC defines "close contact" as "someone who was within 6 feet of an infected person for at least 15 minutes starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to positive specimen collection) until the time the patient is isolated."
-Note: Although the definition states that it is irrespective of whether the person with COVID-19 or the contact was wearing a cloth face covering or whether the contact was wearing respiratory personal protective equipment (PPE), close interactions in our centers are recommended to be conducted in between clear flexi barriers which serves as additional barriers and protection from exposures from expelled respiratory droplets. - i.
+The CDC defines "close contact" as "Someone sharing indoor air spaces of 400,000 or fewer cubic feet per floor (such as homes, clinic waiting rooms, airplanes, etc.), for a cumulative total of 15 minutes or more over a 24-hour period (for example, three individual 5-minute exposures for a total of 15 minutes) during a confirmed case's infectious period." - i.
 Yes (higher level of risk) proceed to step b. - ii.
 No (lower level of risk) proceed to step 2 for possible removal of individual from notification list. - b.
 Identify all individuals with close/prolonged contact and create a list.
 Confirm with video footage review if available.
 Then proceed to step 2. - 2.
-Were students and staff wearing masks, practicing physical distancing or conducting interactions between the clear acrylic barriers?
-If yes proceed to step 3.
-If no, contact the LLAC's HR and Safety department who can provide camera footage for verification or immediate notification procedures. - 3.
-LLAC's HR and Safety department will collaborate and review all information to determine who should be on the possibly exposed notification list. - 4.
-Other information that will be needed are: Date of onset of symptoms, Date of Covid-19 test of the confirmed source and the close contact, date of onset of symptoms of the source of COVID-19 and the close contact. - 5.
+LLAC's HR and Safety department will collaborate and review all information to determine who should be on the possibly exposed notification list. - 3.
+Other information that will be needed are: Date of onset of symptoms, Date of Covid-19 test of the confirmed source and the close contact, date of onset of symptoms of the source of COVID-19 and the close contact. - 4.
 Once LLAC's HR and Safety department has a list of possibly exposed employees/students, the Area Superintendent (or designee) or the direct supervisor of the employee must send out the appropriate notification letters to all staff members and to those who had "close contact with the suspected or confirmed case within 24 hours of receipt of information.
 Area superintendent or designee will also contact the local county public health department with the assistance of LLAC's HR and Safety department to report the confirmed case.